(Additional links are listed at the bottom of this page)

 To help you with quick information on Child seats we selected the answers to the top four questions that our Child Safety Seat Technicians regularly receive.

 - Rear facing infant or convertable seats – Under two (2) years and under 30 pounds with a 5 point harness

-- Forward facing seat – Over one year and between 20 and 40 pounds
+- Forward facing seat – Over two (2) years and over 30 pounds with 5 point harness

 - Booster seats – Child must be at least 5 years old and over 40 pounds

 We never put any child seat in front if there is an active front airbag